4 LGBTQ+ employees share stories of finding freedom to be themselves at work

 Thomas JohanssonExecutive director, clinical research, Poland, Czech Republic, Hungary, and Ukraine

 He acknowledges that the recent rise in conservatism and anti-gay sentiment in Poland and across Eastern Europe has made it more difficult to live openly.
-Indeed, more than 90 Polish municipalities have declared themselves “LBGT-free zones” in the past year.
-“It’s not as safe as it was in the past to speak up.”
+Indeed, more than 90 Polish municipalities have declared themselves “LGBT-free zones,” although a small number of them have repealed those declarations for fear of losing European Union funding for violating E.U. law regarding nondiscrimination on grounds of sexual orientation.
+Thomas observes, “It’s not as safe as it was in the past to speak up in Poland.”

 Speaking up for change

-Same-sex marriage is not legal in Japan, but Marie Sagi and her partner live in one of a growing number of municipalities that offer same-sex partnership certificates.
-With the certificate in hand, Marie applied for a “with spouse” housing allowance through the HR department in 2018.
+Before moving to her role in the U.S., Marie Sagi lived in Japan, where same-sex marriage is not legal; however, she and her partner lived in one of a growing number of municipalities that offer same-sex partnership certificates.
+With the certificate in hand, Sagi applied for a “with spouse” housing allowance through our HR department in 2018.
 Her application was denied.

-Marie learned that our company didn’t offer benefits for same-sex partners—it had simply never come up.
+Marie learned that our company didn’t offer benefits for same-sex partners — in Japan, the issue had simply never come up.
 Although same-sex partnership certificates had been introduced in Japan just a few years earlier, in 2015, being openly gay in Japan is still largely taboo.
-Marie was the first employee to bring the issue to the company’s attention.
+Sagi was the first employee to bring the issue to the company’s attention.